king525dev/Taskmaster/README.md

 **Alt + A:** Adds a new project.
 Applicable on the "Edit" page only.

+**Alt + C:** Downloads current project.
+Applicable on the "Edit" and "Project" pages only.

 ### Control Gestures
  **Todo List:** In the to-do list in the dashboard, to create a to-do item, type in the input box and click enter.
 To complete a todo click the todo item.
 To delete it double click it.